How to harden your router, WiFi, and the growing pile of devices on your home network.

 Router Security

 Your router is the first line of defense.
-Most home routers ship with poor security defaults.
+Most consumer routers still ship with mediocre defaults and a stock admin password printed on a sticker.

 Essential Router Settings